grom358/drupal-procedural-to-object-oriented/slides.md

 * Better testing

 Note: Before we go into refactoring modules, you may be wondering what the big deal is, and why drupal is making these changes.
-Note: In my opinion it is making Drupal better designed.
+In my opinion it is making Drupal better designed.
 Instead of these arrays where you have to memorize what the keys are or go looking up the documentation we have interfaces.
-Note: An interface defines a contract for how we interact with a component and its more visible and has IDE support.
+An interface defines a contract for how we interact with a component and its more visible and has IDE support.
-Note: <ACTION> Show demo in PHPStorm of arrays vs object
+<ACTION> Show demo in PHPStorm of arrays vs object
-Note: Additionally interfaces gives us pluggable components.
+Additionally interfaces gives us pluggable components.
 We are abstracted from a concrete implementation and can provide alternative implementations.
 For example, menu storage could be changed from using a tree to using nested set theory.
-Note: This also helps with testing as we can use a test double or what is referred to as a mock inplace of the component so can better test an individual part.
+This also helps with testing as we can use a test double or what is referred to as a mock inplace of the component so can better test an individual part.
-Note: With this change to object-oriented programming we are seeing better separation of concerns.
+With this change to object-oriented programming we are seeing better separation of concerns.
 Drupal 8 is better supporting web services etc. No longer assuming the output is a HTML page.
-Note: Also taking advantage of established design patterns.
+Also taking advantage of established design patterns.
 Learning one part of drupal applies to many areas of drupal and even to other PHP projects.
 So its quicker for non drupal developers to get started on drupal and likewise for drupal developers to get started on other projects.
 That is more familiarity between PHP projects.

 ---